input-output-hk/peras-design/site/docs/reports/tech-report-2.md

 * There is no impact in the existing block diffusion process, and no changes to block headers structure.
 * Block body structure needs to be changed to accomodate for a certificate when entering _cooldown_ period.
 * Consensus _best chain_ selection algorithm needs to be aware of the existence of a _quorum_ to compute the _weight_ of a possible chain, which is manifested by a _certificate_ from the Peras component.
-    * Consensus will need to maintain or query a list of valid certificates (eg. similar to _volatile_ blocks) as they are received or produced.
+    * Consensus will need to maintain or query a list of valid certificates (e.g., similar to _volatile_ blocks) as they are received or produced.
     * Chain selection and headers diffusion is not dependent on individual votes.
 * Peras component can be treated as another _chain follower_ to which new blocks and rollbacks are reported.
     * Peras component will also need to be able to retrieve current _stake distribution_.